hiddenswitch/Spellsource/README.md

 ### Cloning this repository

-Typically you do not have access to the private submodules.
+You do not have access to the private submodules.
 Use the following commands to clone the repository:

 ```shell
 git clone https://github.com/hiddenswitch/Spellsource.git